Can I Be Fired for Not Signing An Arbitration Agreement?

 5. the employer must pay all costs unique to arbitration.

-These requirements assure employees will be able to vindicate statutory rights in arbitration.
+These requirements ensure that employees can vindicate statutory rights in arbitration.
 Other states also have minimum standards for employment arbitration.

-So the answer to question I above is yes.
-You can have a job offer rescinded if you refuse to sign an arbitration agreement.
+So, the answer to the question above is yes.
+A job offer can be rescinded if you refuse to sign an arbitration agreement.
 What if you already work there?
 Most people are at-will employees.
-This means they can quit or be fired at any time for any legal reason.
+This means they can quit or be fired for any legal reason.
 Including failure to sign an arbitration agreement.
-Litigation is very expensive, and the employer is allowed to control costs you are an at-will employee, you have few options
+Litigation is costly, and the employer is allowed to control costs; you are an at-will employee, and you have few options.

-If you are under a-contract defining why you may be fired, the employer can’t just rewrite the contract.
+If you are under a contract defining why you may be fired, the employer can’t just rewrite the contract.
 Some consideration (something of value in exchange for the modification) is required.
 It may be a small raise or extra vacation.
-It is unclear how much consideration is needed to support the addition of an arbitration agreement to the terms and conditions of your employment.
+It is unclear how much respect is needed to support adding an arbitration agreement to the terms and conditions of your employment.
 Probably not much, given how pro-arbitration the federal courts have become.

 If your job is unionized, it’s unlikely that you individually will be asked to sign an arbitration agreement.
 That will be part of the collective bargaining agreement.
-(CBA) While some CBAs don’t require binding arbitration, the vast majority chooses it as preferable to a strike.
+(CBA) While some CBAs don’t require binding arbitration, most choose it as preferable to a strike.
 If grievance arbitration is available, the employee must attempt to use it, even during a lockout (Republic Steel v.
 Maddox).

 Some Final Thoughts

 You probably won’t be able to negotiate an arbitration clause.
-Even if you are currently covered by an employment contract or collective-bargaining agreement that does not contain arbitration provisions, chances are good that you will eventually have to make a choice between accepting employment arbitration and not having a job or a job opportunity.
+Even if you are currently covered by an employment contract or collective-bargaining agreement that does not contain arbitration provisions, chances are good that you will eventually have to choose between accepting employment arbitration and not having a job or a job opportunity.

-• First, try to find out whether your state has protection like those in Armendariz.
-If so, you can feel more comfortable that your arbitration process will be fair.
+• First, determine whether your state has protection like those in Armendariz.
+If so, you can feel more comfortable about the fair arbitration process.

 • Second, ask if the process is optional or negotiable.
 Some are.
 Don’t get upset if the answer is no.